Ethnicity, Race, and Migration

 GRADUATE CERTIFICATE IN ETHNICITY, RACE, AND MIGRATION

-The program of Ethnicity, Race, and Migration provides a framework for interdisciplinary inquiry related to global race formations, indigeneity, human mobility, culture, and politics.
+The program of Ethnicity, Race, and Migration (ER&M)provides a framework for interdisciplinary inquiry related to global race formations, indigeneity, human mobility, culture, and politics.
 The program draws from the long-standing fields of U.S. ethnic and Native studies, postcolonial, and subaltern studies but also represents emergent areas like queer of color critique, comparative diaspora studies, critical Muslim and critical refugee studies, race and media studies, feminist science studies, and the environmental humanities.
 Our concerns are both historical and of the present, and we work at various scales of analysis: (trans)local, (trans)national, (trans)regional, and global.
 Our approach departs from nation-centered area studies by crossing geographic and linguistic boundaries.
 We ask fundamental questions that have long defined the humanities and social sciences but often from the vantage point of non-state peoples, diasporas, and the minoritized.
 We value the social and political imaginaries of global subjects and use them to investigate sovereign power, social conflict, labor formations, and cultural production from a critical, integrative approach.
 We actively support public-facing and socially engaged scholarship and cultural work.

 The certificate is open to doctoral students (currently FAS Ph.D. students) with a research focus related to ethnicity, race, indigeneity, and migration in line with the program’s interdisciplinary and transnational framework.
-Students are encouraged to apply to the certificate by meeting with the ER&M Director of Graduate Studies (DGS) during their first year.
+Students are encouraged to apply to the certificate by meeting with the ER&M director of graduate studies (DGS) during their first year.
 The application form can be found on the program website

 SPECIAL REQUIREMENTS FOR THE GRADUATE CERTIFICATE IN ETHNICITY, RACE, AND MIGRATION